BAXMYPKA/MAP-POINTS-TRIMMER/README.md

 ## In the project

-* Dynamic points displaying, i.e. increase an icon when hovering a cursor over it, show point name only on mouseover.
+* Dynamic points displaying, i.e. increase an icon when hovering a cursor over it, show point name only on mouseover etc.
 * .gpx format support

 ##  Features